risklayer/long-covid-mecfs-costs-germany/README.md

 # License
 The code in this repository is licensed under the MIT License.
 The input data are licensed under the Creative Commons Attribution 4.0 International (CC BY 4.0) license.

+# ✍️ Attribution
+If you use or adapt this work, please cite the original authors and link back to this repository.